How Does Lendtable’s ESPP Service Work?

 Even if the price of an ESPP goes down, it is comforting to know that you’ll still be able to generate enough gain to pay back your balance and have leftover for yourself.

-We’ve assumed there’s no share limit in this example, but the reality is that if the price of company shares drops, the max amount of shares you can be purchased is $25k divided by the price per share at the beginning of the offering period.
+We’ve assumed there’s no share limit in this example, but the reality is that if the price of company shares drops, the max amount of shares you can purchase is $25k divided by the price per share at the beginning of the offering period.
 If you bump into this maximum, then you’d only end up borrowing $4,875 from Lendtable and you’d have a gain of $2,266 after fees.
 If you ever hit the share cap, it’ll decrease your gain potential a bit.

 Lendtable ESPP Example - Price Goes Up